 Performing effective and safe exercises, like the squat, during pregnancy and postpartum is essential to functional movement in your daily life.

-Squat Pulses are great for keeping your legs strong (of course) and for strengthening of your deep core as well.
-Plus, adding a squat variation to your exercise routine can help with prevention of, and reduction of existing back pain during pregnancy and beyond.
+Squat Pulses are great for keeping your legs strong (of course) and for the strengthening of your deep core as well.
+Plus, adding a squat variation to your exercise routine can help with the prevention of and reduction of existing back pain during pregnancy and beyond.

 Enjoy my Squat Pulses (and Lunges) video below!